finitearth/promptolution/docs/index.md

-# Welcome to Promptolution
+# Welcome to Promptolution!

-Promptolution is a library for optimizing prompts for large language models.
+Promptolution is a modular library for optimizing prompts for large language models.

+Promptolution makes advanced prompt tuning techniques available to everybody In an intuitive design, it facilitates the application of prompt optimization techniques both for real-world problems and research projects.
+The library's modular design ensures extensibility, allowing for seamless integration of new prompt optimizers, LLMs, and tasks.
+By providing a common framework, it helps standardize prompt tuning approaches, facilitating comparison of different methods and results across studies, and enhancing reproducibility in prompt optimization research.

 ## Features